ekatamel/nula_logistics/README.md

 -   defining DB models and relationships
 -   seeding the database with products, suppliers, warehouses
 -   exposing API endpoints for frontend (React) usage
+-   filtering data results based on query parameters sent by frontend

 Databases: